Link to our Facebook

 Nashville has a hum.
 A sort of slow, simmering buzz that never really fades.
 It’s in the air during CMA Fest, a heat that climbs out of the pavement and the music pouring from Broadway bars.

-This year, woven into that hum—cutting across the banjos, beer, and belt buckles—is an accent not often heard on Music Row: five Australian acts who have taken five very different paths to the same place.
+This year, woven into that hum—cutting across the banjos, beer, and belt buckles—is an accent not often heard on Music Row: four Australian acts who have taken very different paths to the same place.

-Their names are Lane Pittman, Wade Forster, Bella Mackenzie, Sweet Talk, and Austin Mackay.
+Their names are Lane Pittman, Sara Berki, Bella Mackenzie, and Austin Mackay.
 If you don’t know their names yet, you will soon.

 They’ve come from rodeo arenas and coastal cafes, open mic nights and small-town festivals.
-Some have played support to giants—Luke Combs, Cody Johnson, Chase Rice, Red Clay Strays.
-One was discovered by a man playing songs off his tailgate in a car park.
+Some have played support to giants—Luke Combs, Tyler Childers, Chase Rice, and more.

 But now they’re heading over to Nashville to play CMA Fest; the significance of which cannot be understated.
 And in the soft spaces between sets and soundchecks, you get the sense that none of them are taking it for granted.